fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 ---
 title: Creating Project with Fano CLI
-description: Tutorial how to use Fano CLI to scaffold web application using Fano Framework
+description: Tutorial how to use Fano CLI to scaffold web application project using Fano Framework
 ---
 <h1 class="major">Creating Project with Fano CLI</h1>